 However, the goal of the social clinics is to provide services through non-hierarchical practices that emphasize equality and dignity.

 When Cabot first began research in Greece in 2004, she focused on refugees.
-It culminated in a well-received book, “On the Doorstep of Europe: Asylum and Citizenship in Greece” (Penn Press 2014).
+It culminated in a well-received book, “On the Doorstep of Europe: Asylum and Citizenship in Greece” (University of Pennsylvania Press, 2014).

 In her ongoing study, she’s taking a broader look at what she calls “displacement beyond place.”